AYLIEN/datascience-project-quickstarter/README.md

 We provide request examples in [research/library_usage.py](research/service_usage.py).

 #### Docker image
-Finally, we containerize the service by creating a Docker image:
+We can containerize our service by creating a Docker image:

 ```bash
 # create Docker image